accordproject/models/README.md

 # Accord Project Model Catalog

 This repository host all Accord Project models.
-Models are captured using the [Concerto modeling language][composerconcerto]; a platform and runtime neutral typed schema language.
+Models are captured using the [Concerto][concerto] modeling language; a platform and runtime neutral typed schema language.

 The build system for this repository publishes the models to: https://models.accordproject.org